Freezalos/flood-analysis-tool/README.md

 ---
 ## Samples

-Sample DEMs with supporting information are provided if you would like to use them as a gatway to the tool.
+Sample DEMs with supporting information are provided if you would like to use them as a gateway to the tool.
 They are provided in the samples folder.
-Additionally, some of my finished projects are available for viewing.

 ---